zeon-studio-portal/barry-portfolio-nextjs/content/sections/about-ceo.md

     leaving a lasting impact on audiences worldwide—from billionaires and celebrities to founders and leaders.
-More than just a talk, Barry sparks within each listener a drive to channel their energy and business pursuits into meaningful, positive contributions for the world.
+More than just a talk, Barry sparks within each listener a drive to channel their energy and business pursuits into meaningful, positive contributions for work and life success.
   quote: '"Barry delivers experiences that truly transform lives."'
   name: TRANSFORMATIVE CHANGE AGENT
   button: